Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/john_pollard.md

 ```

 ### Certificate Decoder
-Since the challenge wants us to break the certificate, I used this [CertLogik Certificate Decoder](https://certlogik.com/decoder/) website to gain a better understanding of the certificate.
+Since the challenge wants us to break the certificate, I used the [CertLogik Certificate Decoder](https://certlogik.com/decoder/) website to gain a better understanding of the certificate.

 ![[PicoCTF john_pollard 2.png]]